Skip to main content

 May be appropriate to explore (with medical oversight)

-• Adults already engaged with conventional care who want a structured complementary narrative.
+• Adults already engaged with medical care who want a structured complementary narrative.

 • People focused on stress regulation and body tension—not acute medical instability.